The-Devoyage/mongo-filter-generator/README.md

 # Mongo Filter Generator

-Find, filter, paginate and more with a few lines of code - The Mongo Filter Generator Package allows the client to request filtered and paginated documents from a REST or GraphQL API that uses Mongoose to query a MongoDB instance.
+Find, filter, paginate with a few lines of code - The Mongo Filter Generator Package allows the client to request filtered and paginated documents from a REST or GraphQL API that uses Mongoose to query a MongoDB instance.

 ## Install